-- 19. During the course of 2013, when it became clear that the BAC would not continue, a number of the staff that had been present at the BAC for many years commenced to seek alternative options for employment.
+- 16. Many of the parents and carers of the children at the BAC believed that their children would be transitioned into the new models of care that were being proposed. - 17.
+But the new models of care and the transitioning of the patients were two different matters.
+Dr Stephen Stathis candidly conceded in his evidence that it would be "impossible" to transition the patients at BAC into the full suite of new models of care within a period of five months.
+Although there was no finalised prospective date for closure, all indications were that closure was to be by the end of 2013 or early 2014. - 18. explained that the parents, carers and children were in a state of confusion as to the services that were proposed to be offered.
+It was only in August/September of 2013 that became aware that there was a disconnection between the new models of service and the transition arrangements: that the children currently at the BAC would not take advantage of the new models of care but, to the contrary, would be transitioned into a myriad of different arrangements. - 19.
+During the course of 2013, when it became clear that the BAC would not continue, a number of the staff that had been present at the BAC for many years commenced to seek alternative options for employment.
 The change in staff was distressing for the patients.
 The uncertainty relating to future arrangements was distressing for parents, carers, staff, patients and Dr Sadler.
-The capacity to "transition" patients in an optimal way was decreasing as time progressed as the patients themselves were suffering from significant distress. - On 10 September 2013, Dr Sadler was stood down from his position as Clinical Director.
+The capacity to "transition" patients in an optimal way was decreasing as time progressed as the patients themselves were suffering from significant distress. - 20.
+On 10 September 2013, Dr Sadler was stood down from his position as Clinical Director.
 Dr Sadler had been the treating Psychiatrist for each of the inpatients.
-He was the treating Psychiatrist for

-The of Dr Sadler created more distress at a critical time for the transition of the patients.
+He was the treating Psychiatrist for more distress at a critical time for the transition of the patients.
 The WMHHS directed staff not to contact Dr Sadler under any circumstances.
 An Acting Clinical Director, Dr Anne Brennan, was appointed to effect the transition arrangements.

+The standing down of Dr Sadler created

+21.

+22.

-23. was ultimately transitioned to alternative accommodation, but had difficulty settling down. ultimately returned to live with 24.
+23. ettling down. ultimately returned to live with

+24.

 25.

+26.

-- 26. - 27.
-The new models of service are yet to be finalised.
+27. The new n nodels of service are yet to be finalised.

-Transition Arrangements
+Trans sition Arra ngements

-Terms of Reference 3(d), 3(e) and 3(f)
+Term s of Refere nce 3(d), 3(e) and 3(f)

+28. ("the FAM") submit:

+28.1 The transition arrangements for

+were inadequate;

-28. ("the FAM") submit: 28.1 The transition arrangements for were inadequate; 28.2 The prospects of success for transition were compromised by the timeframe imposed on transition arrangements; 28.3 were not in a sufficient state of "wellness" for the transition to occur within the relevant timeframe; 28.4 The of Dr Sadler created an atmosphere of crisis, causing levels of elevated stress and hopelessness; 28.5 The change in staff, interruption to treatment and general uncertain about their future impacted significantly on the capacity of to transition (or transfer, in the case of into new accommodation and care arrangements; 28.6 The care, support and services that were provided to and their families was inadequate.
+28.2 28.2 The prospects of success for transition were compromised by the timeframe imposed on transition arrangements; 28.3 28.3 were not in a sufficient state of "wellness" for the transition to occur within the relevant timeframe; 28.4 28.4 The of Dr Sadler created an atmosphere of crisis, causing levels of elevated stress and hopelessness; 28 28.5 The change in staff, interruption to treatment and general uncertain about their future impacted significantly on the capacity of to transition (or transfer, in the case of into new accommodation and care arrangements; 28 28.6 The care, support and services that were provided to and their families was inadequate.